boraaltinok/privacy-policy/ai-math-solver-support.md

-# Math Solver Support
+# AI Math Support

-Welcome to Math Solver support!
+Welcome to AI Math support!
 Here, you'll find helpful information to enhance your experience using our app and solve any issues you may encounter.

 ## Table of Contents
 - [Frequently Asked Questions](#frequently-asked-questions)